 If you're the sort of person who enjoyed On Food and Cooking, you'll probably like this too.

-My niece and my daughter both loved this book, so I needed to read it too.
+My niece and my kid both loved this book, so I needed to read it too.

 I read Regeneration (and the other two books of Barker's World War I trilogy) some time ago, and I wanted to reread it after reading Siegfried Sassoon's fictionalized autobiography, The Memoirs of George Sherston.
 Regeneration, too, is a novel, a different fictional take on the story of Siegfried Sassoon and W. H. R. Rivers, Sassoon's psychiatrist, when Sassoon was sent to Craiglockhart War Hospital in 1917 after publicly protesting the War.
 Naturally it begins by quoting “A Soldier's Declaration” in full.